Worood Zuhair

 Worood Zuhair (ورود زهير) (born 1987) is an Iraqi women's rights activist, biologist, and author who lives in Germany.
+After being attacked by her father and brother, Zuhair became a candidate for refugee status in Germany.
+She campaigns for the rights of women, and is the author of the book Naked Revolution.

 Early life and education

 Zuhair was born in Najaf.
 In 2010, she graduated with a bachelor's degree in biology from the University of Karbala in Biology.
 She relates that before graduating, she was a victim of domestic violence, when her father and her brother attacked her, causing her to lose consciousness and breaking her spine, because she left the house without permission and discussed her atheism.

 Activism in Germany

 Zuhair migrated to Germany in 2016 after successfully arguing that the danger she faced from her family made her a candidate for refugee status; after arriving, she received death threats over her secular blog posts, and is under police protection.

 After arriving in Germany, she started campaigns to demand the rights for women in the Middle East, organized and participated in protests for the cause and spoken with international media organizations and on social media in support of the campaigns for freedom and gender equality.

 She has had many media interviews, given speeches and participated in international conferences, including the Richard Dawkins Foundation, where she discussed her personal life and advocated for greater freedom of speech and expression for Iraqis.